varun-official/I_Write_Code/README.md

 ## Features

 - Realtime synced code editor (single cursor)
-- currently supports 7 languages.
+- Currently supports 7 languages.
 - (C++, swift, Python, Go, C, PHP,JavaScript)
-- customizable editor themes(More than 5 currently)
+- Customizable editor themes(More than 5 currently)
-- code History saved in Database, one can restore saved code back using roomId
+- Code is persisted using MongoDB so that session can be resumed any time.
 - User details stored in Redis to manage and efficiently maintain user connections.
 - Built-in compiler